LunarHayyoth/DAVIDsTEA-promotional-email-clone/README.md

 Methodology
 ---

 On the email, I clicked to view the email on a separate screen.
-I extracted the images using the program [Eagle](https://eagle.cool/), and went into
+I extracted the images using the program [Eagle](https://eagle.cool/), fixed up the Logos in Photoshop (get rid of the white background), and went to the main website to get the color code for the main green colour.

 <br>